SebastianBanasiewicz/MountainNotes/README.md

 # Mountain Trips Notebook.

-An application for keeping the user's saved mountain trips, trip description, details.
+An application for keeping the user's saved mountain trips, trip description, details.<br>
-The purpose of the application is to keep the user's mountain trips, or a group of people, in one place.
-Once registered, the user can add trip entry, edit and delete.
+The purpose of the application is to keep the user's mountain trips, or a group of people, in one place.<br> Once registered, the user can add trip entry, edit and delete.<br>
 Also we have options for planning trips and the ability to mark your participation in a particular trip.

 # Features